 A Gift that Keeps on Giving

 Yes, bright blooms are gorgeous.
-But if you’re looking for a gift that will brighten someone’s day and keep them smiling for months to come, consider succulents.
+But if you’re looking for a gift that will brighten someone’s day and keep them smiling for months to come, consider succulents that bloom.

 If you’re lucky enough to receive a succulent yourself, you can get started propagating succulents!
 Before long, you’ll be planting succulents everywhere and basking in your own plant oasis.
 Or at least have one plant pal to keep you company.Shop All